 To begin with, it is undeniable that out of hundreds of languages that have existed, few languages extinct every year.
-It is believed that the disappearance was due to the globalization and the westernization of the European and American, which have forced people to communicate in International languages such as English, German or French.
-Other people have an opinion that the extinction of the languages is not a serious threat to the world, since most of them that die out are minority languages which are spoken by several people.
-Therefore they would not make a significant impact to the world.
+It is believed that the disappearance was due to the globalisation and the westernisation of the European and American, which have forced people to communicate in International languages such as English, German or French.
+Other people have an opinion that the extinction of the languages is not a serious threat to the world since most of them that die out are minority languages which are spoken by several people.
+Therefore they would not make a significant impact on the world.
 Besides that, the usage of several international languages has made business interaction or diplomatic negotiation among nations or continents become easier.

 Sample Essay 3: (Disagreement)

 Language bridges individual across the globe.
 Annually, several languages are eliminated in this modern society.
 Some sociology experts believe that people can live easily if they can communicate clearly with other nationalities.
-They suggest that few languages must be studied, however I do not agree on this belief because other languages contribute to the ancient culture and civilization.
+They suggest that few languages must be studied, however, I do not agree with this belief because other languages contribute to the ancient culture and civilisation.

-To conclude, other people consider studying fewer languages as uncomplicated task; however certain languages resemble historical value, and should be given importance.
+To conclude, other people consider studying fewer languages as the uncomplicated task; however certain languages resemble historical value and should be given importance.